-Esharelife Think Tank (ETT) is a nonprofit, independent, non-governmental organization, not associated with any particular political parties or businesses.
-It will serve as an open forum where like-minded people can freely share their ideas and knowledge on global development issues and the future of our planet.
+Esharelife Think Tank (ETT) is a non-profit, independent, non-governmental organization that is not associated with any political parties or businesses.
+It will serve as an open platform where individuals can freely share their ideas and knowledge on global development issues and the future of our planet.

-ETT aims to expand its membership among the circles of intellectuals, business’ representatives, and academics.
-It will actively cooperate with several think tanks to promote the philosophy of sharing life in the digital era, disseminating information worth reading, and provoking lively discussion on matters that concern all of us.
+ETT aims to expand its membership among the circles of intellectuals, business representatives, and academics.
+It will actively cooperate with other think tanks to promote the philosophy of sharing in the digital era, disseminating informative resources and sparking lively discussions on issues that are important to all of us.

 Aiming at promoting open and free discussions, ETT has adopted the Chatham House Rule.
 This rule is now used throughout the world as an aid to the free discussion of sensitive issues.
 It provides a way for speakers to openly discuss their views in private while allowing the topic and nature of the debate to be made public and contribute to a broader conversation.